-1. a) Choose from the following list to label the diagram of the tandem accelerator below.

-positive high voltage terminal, steel pressure tank, charging chain, evacuated accelerator beam tube, stripping chamber, equipotential rings, magnet.
+- a) Choose from the following list to label the parts of the tandem accelerator shown in the diagram below. positive high voltage terminal, steel pressure tank, pelletron charging chain, evacuated accelerator beam tube, stripping chamber, equipotential rings, magnet. - b) Indicate the flow direction and charge of the ions on the diagram.